RCIC-UCI-Public/website-rcic/docs/source/references/archive.rst

   conda environment rebuild.
 You will have to test your environment and rebuild it if broken.

-  TODO We provide a guide <</hpc3/building-conda#, Building and using conda environments>>
+  We provide a guide :ref:`Building and using conda environments <install conda>`.

 May 19
 ^^^^^^